 A general syllabus must indicate the following: the main content of the programme, specific entry requirements and any other regulations required.
 All general syllabuses must be approved by the faculty board.

-The programme is organised in a way that allows doctoral students to meet the qualitative targets for third-cycle courses and programmes specified in the Higher Education Ordinance's Annex 2 - Qualifications Ordinance:
+The programme is organised in a way that allows doctoral students to meet the third-cycle studies' qualitative targets specified in the Higher Education Ordinance's Annex 2 - Qualifications Ordinance: